 Pest resistance: resistant to pests/diseases

-Ideal for use in naturalized landscapes where it will tolerate acid or alkaline soil and even some drought, American Elder performs best in full sun on moist to wet, fertile soils.
+Ideal for use in naturalized landscapes where it will tolerate acid or alkaline soil and even some drought, elderberry performs best in full sun on moist to wet, fertile soils.
 Plant it in the shrub border or locate it next to the patio for a wonderful flower display.
 The plant is often overlooked by the trade perhaps because it is so commonly found in and along the woods, but it has a place in the garden, although its rather random habit may not make it popular in the commercial landscape.
 Requires pruning to create a neat small tree.

-A few cultivars include: `Acutiloba', leaflets very deeply divided, a nice fine-textured plant; `Aurea', bright red fruit, yellow leaves; `Adams', fruits in dense, large clusters, excellent for baking.
+A few cultivars include: 'Acutiloba', leaflets very deeply divided, a nice fine-textured plant; 'Aurea', bright red fruit, yellow leaves; 'Adams', fruits in dense, large clusters, excellent for baking.
 There are a variety of other very attractive species.

 Propagation is by seed or cuttings.